The real power of Easygenerator lies in reusing sections. Learn more.

 You can also import a PowerPoint presentation as a course.

-Depending on the amount of knowledge to be transferred, a course can contain one learning objective with a set of content/question items as well as multiple.
+Depending on the amount of knowledge to be transferred, a course can contain one or more learning objectives with a set of content/question items.
 The number of learning objectives and content/question items that can be created is unlimited.

-Creation of a course in easygenerator is a four-step process.
-When you create a course in easygenerator the course editor will guide you through the entire process.
+Creating a course in Easygenerator is a five-step process.
+When you create a course in Easygenerator the course editor will guide you through the entire process.
 All changes are automatically saved.
 You can preview your course from any step of the course editor.
-You will be able to see the course just as it would be presented to learners.
+You will be able to see the course just as it would be presented to your learners.

 To create a course:

-Step 2: On the Create step enter the course title and add course introduction.
-When a learner launches the course at first the course introduction page is shown from which a learner can start the course.
+Step 1: Create.
+Enter the course title and add course introduction.
+When a learner launches the course, the course introduction page is shown first.
 The content that can be added to the course introduction page is not limited.
-You can add text, images, embed video and audio.
+You can add text, images, embed video and audio files.

-You can change the order of learning objectives and content/question items within a learning objective simply by dragging and dropping.
-The learning objectives with content/question items are shown to a learner in the order set in the course editor.
+You can change the order of sections and content/question items within a learning objective simply by dragging and dropping them to a new place.
+The sections/learning objectives with content/question items are shown to a learner in the order set in the course editor.

-Step 5: On the Configure step you can set up different course settings, like results tracking, mastery score, course template language.
-Depending on the selected course template the availability of some settings may differ.
+Step 3: Configure.
+On this step you can set up different course settings, like results tracking, language, PDF exporting etc. Depending on the selected course template the availability of some settings may differ.

 When the course is published you can update it anytime and download the updated package.